COMP1005/COMP1005old2.github.io/index.md

 site: sandpaper::sandpaper_site
 ---

+COMP1005 Practical Worksheets are in the [Episodes][episodes] directory.

-This is a new lesson built with [The Carpentries Workbench][workbench].
+These lessons have been built with [The Carpentries Workbench][workbench].

 [workbench]: https://carpentries.github.io/sandpaper-docs